Glock: Criminal use

-Glock pistols have been used in mass shootings in the United States, including the 1991 Luby's shooting, the 2007 Virginia Tech shooting, the 2011 Tucson shooting, the 2012 Aurora shooting, the 2012 Sandy Hook Elementary School shooting, the 2015 Charleston church shooting, the 2016 Orlando nightclub shooting, the Pittsburgh synagogue shooting, and the 2022 New York City Subway attack.
-In April 2022, Ilene Steur, a survivor of the 2022 NYC subway attack, sued Glock and its Austrian parent company for compensation for her physical injuries and emotional pain.
+Glock pistols have been used in numerous high-profile criminal incidents in the United States.
+Mass shootings involving Glock pistols include the 1991 Luby's shooting, the 2007 Virginia Tech shooting, the 2011 Tucson shooting, the 2012 Aurora theater shooting, the 2012 Sandy Hook Elementary School shooting, the 2015 Charleston church shooting, the 2016 Pulse nightclub shooting, the 2018 Pittsburgh synagogue shooting, and the 2022 New York City Subway attack.
+Notable single-victim killings include the 1996 murder of Tupac Shakur.
+In February 2020, stuntwoman Cheryl Wheeler-Dixon and her husband Robert Reed Sanders were killed with a Glock pistol by her ex-husband in Yellow Springs, Ohio, in an incident where both sides were armed with Glocks; a grand jury determined the shooting was a justifiable homicide after investigators found evidence the couple had driven from North Carolina intending to murder him.
+In June 2022, Ilene Steur, a survivor of the 2022 NYC subway attack, sued Glock and its Austrian parent company for compensation for her physical injuries and emotional pain.

 Glock pistols have also been used in mass shootings elsewhere in the world, including the 2001 Nepalese royal massacre, the 2002 Erfurt massacre, the 2002 Nanterre massacre, the killings committed by Viktor Kalivoda in 2005, the 2011 Norway attacks, the 2012 Bucharest hair salon shooting, the 2016 Munich shooting, the 2023 Rotterdam shootings, the 2023 Prague shootings and the 2025 Graz school shooting.

 A 2014 report by the Chicago Police Department found that Glock pistols were the third most traced handgun, coming after those from Smith & Wesson and Sturm, Ruger & Co.
 Experts on gun control, mass shootings, and defense training have cited factors such as reliability, ease of use, and commonness for why Glock pistols are so often involved in mass shootings and other criminal acts.
-The criminal use of handguns including Glocks has led to calls for increased gun control in the United States.
+The criminal use of handguns, including Glocks, has led to calls for increased gun control in the United States.
 This common usage, however, has been described by Paul M. Barrett to be a result of Glock's overall popularity and market presence in the US and that "this level of violence isn't necessarily tied to a particular[,] to a brand".

-Glock pistols were singled out for restriction by some jurisdictions and were branded the "hijacker's special" based on the false assumption that they could bypass airport metal detectors because of their polymer frame.
+Glock pistols were singled out for restriction by some jurisdictions.
+They were branded the "hijacker's special" based on the false assumption that they could bypass airport metal detectors because of their polymer frame.
 This was refuted in Congressional hearings by the ATF, FAA, and other organizations responsible for airline security, which proved embarrassing for the ban's advocates and provided significant publicity for Glock.

 In December 2024, the states of Minnesota and New Jersey sued Glock over the design of the 9-millimeter semiautomatic pistol, claiming that the company had failed to make changes to prevent the easy conversion of the pistol into an illegal and much more dangerous machine gun.
 The conversion is done using a small, illegal device known as a Glock switch.